wavefrontHQ/docs/pages/doc/alerts_states_lifecycle.md

 ## Alert Condition

 An alert condition is a conditional ts() expression that defines the threshold for the alert.
-If an alert's [Condition](alerts_creating.html) field is set to a conditional expression, for example `ts("requests.latency") > 195`, then all reported values that satisfy the condition are marked as **true** (1's) and all reported values that do not satisfy the condition are marked as **false** (0's).
-If the Condition field has a ts() expression, for example `ts("cpu.loadavg.1m")`, then all _non-zero_ reported values are marked as **true** and all zero reported values are marked as **false**.
+If an alert's [Condition](alerts_managing.html#condition) field is set to a conditional expression, for example `ts("requests.latency") > 195`, then all reported values that satisfy the condition are marked as `true` (1's) and all reported values that do not satisfy the condition are marked as `false` (0's).
+If the Condition field has a ts() expression, for example `ts("cpu.loadavg.1m")`, then all _non-zero_ reported values are marked as `true` and all zero reported values are marked as `false`.
 If there is _no reported data_, then it is evaluated as neither true nor false.

 ## Alert States

 An alert can be in 5 states:

-- **CHECKING**: The alert is being checked to see if the Condition and Alert fires properties are being met.
+- **CHECKING** - The alert is being checked to see if the Condition and Alert fires properties are being met.
 While firing alerts are still being checked to determine if the Condition and Alert resolves properties are still being met, they are not included when you filter for this state in the Alerts browser.
 An alert resolves (transitions back to CHECKING) when there are either no true values present within the time window, or the time window contains no data.
-- **FIRING**: The alert is meeting the Condition and Alert fires property.
+- **FIRING** - The alert is meeting the Condition and Alert fires property.
 An alert transitions to firing when the condition evaluates to at least one true value and no false values during a fixed time window.
-- **IN MAINTENANCE**: The alert has an alert tag or a source or set of sources included in a source tag associated with an ongoing maintenance window.
+- **IN MAINTENANCE** - The alert has an alert tag or a source or set of sources included in a source tag associated with an ongoing maintenance window.
 If an alert has a subset of reporting sources associated with in an ongoing maintenance window, then the state displays as CHECKING/IN MAINTENANCE.
 If an alert has a subset of reporting sources associated with an ongoing maintenance window but whose other sources are firing, the state displays as FIRING/IN MAINTENANCE.
-- **INVALID**: The alert is timing out ( > 5 min query execution) or queries include inactive metrics or sources.
+- **INVALID** - The alert is timing out ( > 5 min query execution) or queries include inactive metrics or sources.
 When an alert is in the INVALID state, it is checked approximately every 15 minutes, instead of the specified checking frequency (see next section).
-- **SNOOZED**: The alert is not checked to determine if the Condition and Alert fires properties are being met.
+- **SNOOZED** - The alert is not checked to determine if the Condition and Alert fires properties are being met.

 ## When Alerts are Checked